gAhmedg/gAhmedg/README.md

 ### 👨‍💻 About Me

-Igraduated from Helwan University with a passion for automating and scaling infrastructure.
+I graduated from Helwan University with a passion for automating and scaling infrastructure.
 I have hands-on experience in cloud platforms, CI/CD, containerization, monitoring, and infrastructure as code.
-I'm currently seeking an entry-level opportunity in DevOps or SRE to grow my expertise and contribute to real-world systems.
+Currently seeking an entry-level opportunity in DevOps or SRE to grow my expertise and contribute to real-world systems.

 - **Graduated in Communication and Electronics Engineering**
 - **Completed**: